alienrobotninja/bee-py/README.md

 There are some know issues like:

 - Some tests are perfomed on older versions of bee.
-- Some tests are stuck for hours when using the latest Bee API(not `beePy` issue).
+- Some tests are stuck for hours when using the latest Bee API(not `bee-py` issue).
 - Some tests are skipped because of outdated libraries used by various `ethersphere` projects.

 If you encounter any problems,